saleor/saleor/README.md

 Google Analytics
 ----------------

 Because of EU law regulations, Saleor will not use any tracking cookies by default.
 We do support server-side Google Analytics out of the box using [Google Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).
-This is implemented using [google-measurement-protocol](https://pypi.python.org/pypi/google-measurement-protocol) and does not use cookies for the cost of not reporting things like geolocation and screen resolution.
+This is implemented using [google-measurement-protocol](https://pypi.python.org/pypi/google-measurement-protocol) and does not use cookies at the cost of not reporting things like geolocation and screen resolution.

 To get it working you will need to set the `GOOGLE_ANALYTICS_TRACKING_ID` in your settings file:

 ```python
 # settings.py